strackfeldt/nvim/README.md

-# nvim
+# nvim config

-this is my nvim config...could probably use some work
+this is my nvim config